aws/aws-sdk-go-v2/content/en/docs/making-requests.md

 ```

-Since the waiter constructor takes in a client interface, you can
-provide a custom client that will be used by the waiter to poll the resource.
-This design also makes it easier to mock the waiter for testing purposes,

 #### Overriding waiter configuration

-By default, SDK uses the minimum delay and maximum delay value configured with
+By default, the SDK uses the minimum delay and maximum delay value configured with
 optimal values defined by AWS services for different APIs.
-You can override these
+You can override waiter
-configurations on the entire waiter or per request, via waiter-specific
-functional options present for each waiter.

-Here's how you can configure waiter-level override configuration
+configuration by providing functional options during waiter construction, or when
+invoking a waiter operation.

+For example, to override waiter configuration during waiter construction

 ```go
 import "context"